thermotools/KineticGas/docs/vCurrent/source_build.md

 # C++

 The KineticGas C++ library is built using `cmake` and `make`.
 All dependencies are included as git submodules under `cpp/external`, and should be properly retrieved when you clone the `KineticGas` repository. *Note*: `KineticGas` depends on [`ThermoPack`](https://thermotools.github.io/thermopack/), and will compile `ThermoPack` as part of the build process.
 If you already have an installation of `ThermoPack`, setting the environment variable `THERMOPACK_DIR` to the root directory of `ThermoPack` (where `thermopack-config.cmake` is found), that installation of `ThermoPack` will be used istead of re-compiling.
+You can also download a binary distribution of ThermoPack at the [ThermoPack repository](https://github.com/thermotools/thermopack/releases).

 ## Building and installing